-This means that a victim cannot come forth more than three years after a domestic violence event and have law enforcement seek charges against you.
-However, if they claim domestic violence is ongoing and there are events within the last three years, you could still face charges.
+This means that a victim cannot come forth more than three years after a domestic violence event and have law enforcement seek charges against the accused person.
+However, if they claim domestic violence is ongoing and there are events within the last three years, someone could still face these charges.

-To help you understand domestic violence cases, our team at Jacqui Ford Law has outlined the stages that these cases go through.
+To help you understand domestic violence cases, our team of Oklahoma defense attorneys at Jacqui Ford Law has outlined the stages that these cases go through.
 This way, you’ll know what to expect from start to finish.

 When a victim files a complaint of domestic violence, it is not up to a victim whether or not to file criminal charges for domestic violence in Oklahoma.
 Instead, law enforcement will make this decision.